influxdata/telegraf/plugins/outputs/elasticsearch/README.md

 * `template_name`: The template name used for telegraf indexes.
 * `overwrite_template`: Set to true if you want telegraf to overwrite an existing template.
 * `force_document_id`: Set to true will compute a unique hash from as sha256(concat(timestamp,measurement,series-hash)),enables resend or update data withoud ES duplicated documents.
+* `nan_handling`: Specifies how to handle `NaN` and infinite field values. `"none"` (default) will do nothing, `"drop"` will drop the field.
+Any valid float number will replace the field's value with the given value respecting the infinite's sign.

 ## Known issues